Sgouws/nylas-mail-community-themes/README.md

 [Create Your Own](https://github.com/nylas/nylas-mail-theme-starter)

-## Submit

-nylas.theme.submissions@sgouws.com

-## Contribute
+## Contributions and Submissions
-If you would like to submit or request a theme, just send an Issue or a Pull request.
+If you would like to submit or suggest a theme, just send an Issue or a Pull request.

 ## Issues
 Issues and bugs realting to specific themes should be directed at their respective Github pages.